k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 }
 ~~~

-### Use Case 4: Creating New Business Dimention
+### Use Case 4: Creating New Business Dimension

-The LLM plugin facilitates flexibility to define our own use cases, such as discovering new business parameters in a data source by setting up the relevant user prompt and other input parameters.

-For example, it may be required to identify all the data source's columns that include medical information, such as a medical condition, a medical treatment or a drug, and to create a new property ```medicalInfo = true``` .
+The LLM plugin is not limited to the pre-configured use cases above.
+By customizing the user prompt and input parameters, you can define any use case that fits your project's needs.
+The following example demonstrates how to identify columns containing medical information — such as a medical condition, treatment, or drug — and tag them with a new property ```medicalInfo = true```.

-This requirement can be achieved by setting up the relevant user prompt and updating the input parameters as follows:
+This can be achieved by setting up the relevant user prompt and updating the input parameters as follows:

 ~~~json
 {